cbsd/reggae/README.md

 ```
 Running `make` will invoke `make up` and if it is the first time you run it, `make provision` will also be executed.

-Supported make targets for project are:
+Supported make targets for the project type are:
 * destroy
 * devel service=\<service>
 * fetch